 An industrial design can be defined as the outward appearance of a product or part of it, resulting from the lines, contours, colours, shape, texture, materials and/or its ornamentation.

-Designs may be protected if they are novel that is if no identical design has been previously made available to the public and if they have individual character, that is to say the relevant consumer would find it different from other existing designs.
+Designs may be protected if they are unique, meaning no identical design has been previously made available to the public.
+They must have individual character, that is to say the relevant consumer would find it different from other existing designs.
 A design cannot protect the function of a product.
 The design or shape of a product can be synonymous with the branding and image of a company and can become an asset with increasing monetary value.

-An effective system of industrial design protection benefits consumers and the public at large, by promoting fair competition and honest trade practices, encouraging creativity, and promoting more aesthetically attractive products.
-Protecting industrial designs helps economic development, by encouraging creativity in the industrial and manufacturing sectors, as well as in traditional arts and crafts and can contribute to the expansion of commercial activities and the export of national products.
+An effective system of industrial design protection benefits consumers and the public at large, by promoting fair competition and honest trade practices.
+This encourages creativity, and promotes more aesthetically attractive products.
+Protecting industrial designs helps economic development, by encouraging creativity in the industrial and manufacturing sectors, as well as in traditional arts and crafts.
+It can also contribute to the expansion of commercial activities and the export of national products.

-Industrial designs are applied to a wide variety of products, from technical and medical instruments to jewellery and other such luxury items: from household product and electrical goods to motor vehicles and the architectural appearance of a structure; from containers of all types to ornamental designs applied to clothing or textiles.
+Industrial designs are applied to a wide variety of products, from technical and medical instruments to household products, electrical goods, clothing, motor vehicles and jewellery.

 In order to apply for design registration, the applicant must be the proprietor, that is, the owner of the design.
 The proprietor can be the author of the design or the employer of the person who created the design if this was done in the course of the employment.